stack-of-tasks/pinocchio/README.md

    year={2019}
 }
 ```
-and the following one for the link to the GitHub codebase:
+And the following one for the link to the GitHub codebase:
 ```bibtex
 @misc{pinocchioweb,
    author = {Justin Carpentier and Florian Valenza and Nicolas Mansard and others},